c0x0o/nvim/README.md

 ### GUI Copy Mode

-Sometimes, you may want to copy some content from your GUI terminal. but there are so many annoying elements in nvim window, such as line number, git status sign, etc.
+Sometimes, you may want to copy some content from your GUI terminal.
+But there are so many annoying elements in nvim window, such as line number, git status sign, etc.